 Haiti - Agricultural Sector Haiti - Agricultural Sector

 The exodus of Haiti’s rural population to its major cities, coupled with a lack of agricultural capitalization, has hindered the development of food crops.
 There is a strong demand for U.S. agribusiness firms to invest in Haiti and help boost domestic food production.
 Haiti does not produce enough food to meet domestic demand, and must import a significant portion of the agricultural products it consumes.
 The infrastructure required to transport food within Haiti is also poor.
 Major food imports include cereals, vegetable fats and oils, dairy products, meat, and poultry.
 U.S. exports of rice, processed food, wheat, and poultry are good market prospects.
-According to Global Trade Atlas (GTA) figures, Haiti’s food imports were valued at $881.60 million in 2017.
-Food imports increased 14 percent between FY 2016 and FY 2017, as the Haitian economy began to slowdown in FY 2017.
+Calculated from the Global Trade Atlas (GTA) and various other sources, Haiti’s food imports were valued at $902 million in 2018.
+Food imports increased 2.3 percent between FY 2017 and FY 2018.

 The U.S. Department of Agriculture (USDA) authorizes credit guarantees to Haiti under the Commodity Credit Corporation's (CCC) Export Credit Guarantee Program (referred to as GSM-102).
 More information on USDA's GSM-102 program can be found at https://www.fas.usda.gov/programs/export-credit-guarantee-program-gsm-102, or contact the Foreign Agriculture Service’s Office of Agricultural Affairs in Port au Prince (AgPortauPrince1@fas.usda.gov).